CRCHUM-Epilepsy-Group/sz_detection_challenge2025/README.md

 * PyBIDS for managing BIDS databases
 * Zarr Arrays to store arrays on-disk
 * See uv.lock or project.toml for requirements

+3. Git worklow
+* Start a branch to work on your feature
+* When the code is ready: push the branch and go on GitHub to open a pull request

 # Resources